fzarri/ociiamcleanupdisabledusers/README.md

 Uses:

-* ClientID/ClientSecret authentication with IDCS
+* ClientID/ClientSecret authentication with OCI IAM (IDCS)
 * Secrets in Vault to store the ClientSecret for the above
 * Resource principal Authentication for OCI API invocations (Secrets, Logging)
 * Send to OCI Logging the users deletet for trace activities